 In light of the COVID-19 pandemic, Aqua for All recognised the need to support water and sanitation service providers who are actively working to control the spread of the virus and protect vulnerable groups.
 There is an increased demand for such services and limited access to funding.
 Furthermore, the lockdown measures imposed by countries also challenge the operations of the service providers.
-As a result, Aqua for All launched the COVID-19 Response Facility to safeguard water and sanitation service providers.
+As a result, Aqua for All launched a dedicated facility to safeguard water and sanitation service providers.
 In doing so, we want to ensure that immediate challenges do not undermine their ability to provide essential services in the long-term.

 HappyTap is one of the enterprises that we support with this initiative.
 HappyTap is the world’s first affordable, portable sink, designed for low-income settings.
 It is mass-produced and purpose-built for handwashing.
 In this article, we get an insight into how HappyTap is using timely innovations to promote handwashing in Bangladesh.

 After two years of groundwork and prototyping, building on the previous two years of formative research and testing, HappyTap put together their understanding of consumers’ behaviour and practices to launch the first of its kind plastic portable basin.
 The manufacturing of the device began in February 2020 and its retail operation started in the beginning of March 2020 in selected areas of Gazipur district (Dhaka region, Bangladesh).

 The effects of COVID-19 on HappyTap